A while ago, I found a tutorial for weaving a rug from strips of t-shirt yarn.

 And off I went..

-To join strips of yarn together end to end, I tried this method first, but came up with a problem when I wanted to attach the beginning of a whole ball of yard and couldn't fit the ball through the hole!
+To join strips of yarn together end to end, I tried one method first, but came up with a problem when I wanted to attach the beginning of a whole ball of yard and couldn't fit the ball through the hole!

 So I took to just tying it with a reef knot - nice and simple.
 The weaving wasn't perfect fabric and perfectly smooth (at all) so I wasn't worried about a few small knots here and there.